SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> let c = C()
    -> c.f(7, y: "hello")  // x has no name, y has a name

-You can override the default naming behavior by using one of the following forms:
+You can override the default behavior for how parameter names are used with one of the following forms:

 .. syntax-outline::